beijingrice/oneClickUnravel/README.md

 # One-click Unravel
 A tool in Python with an easy-to-use GUI for generating videos using a static image.
-Suitable for the song _Unravel_.
+Suitable for _Any Song_ if you can find a suitable video for it.